1RED7A/Better-Saving/about.md

 Geometry Dash only saves when you close the game cleanly.
 No clean exit = no save.
 Crash, force‑close, phone dies — your progress is gone.
 This mod helps prevent that.

-This mod was built with **Android as the priority** — on mobile you have almost no control over when the game saves, and there isn’t even an exit button to help.
-That said, the mod works perfectly on Windows too, so no matter what platform you’re on, your progress is protected.
+This mod was built with **iOS and Android as the priority** — on mobile you have almost no control over when the game saves, and there isn’t even an exit button to help.
+That said, the mod works perfectly on Windows and Mac too, so no matter what platform you’re on, your progress is protected.
 Lmohim rah dakchi hrban.

 ---

 ## Features

-- Android exit button that saves before closing (the Android version of GD doesn’t have one by default)
+- In mobile: An exit button that saves before closing (the mobile version of GD doesn’t have one by default)
 - Auto‑save on a timed interval
 - Save when you complete a level
 - Force‑save button (save right now, no waiting)